Whether you’re in Paris or Provence, protect your property and treasured possessions with home insurance in France.

-Applying for home contents insurance in France
+Applying for home insurance in France

 How to make a home insurance claim in France

 The process of making a claim will likely depend on your specific policy, so be sure to read the fine print.
-So, contact your insurance company directly and they will advise you about what documentation you’ll need, how to proceed, and claim timelines.
+So, contact your insurance company directly, and they will advise you about what documentation you’ll need, how to proceed, and claim timelines.
 Though each company will have different requirements, you should be prepared to provide:

 - proof of damage

-- proof of policy
+- policy number